-Whether you are an apprentice protégé, a journeyperson mentor, or an employer, mentoring relates to what you do.
+Whether you are an apprentice, a journeyperson, or an employer, workplace mentoring relates to what you do.
 Sometimes it is helpful to look at things from another person's perspective.
 Below are three different points of view: An apprentice, a journeyperson, and an employer.
 Take the time to reflect on each.
 Can you relate?
 How would you respond?